What’s the problem with homemade laundry detergent, you ask? It turns out, there are many.

 Whether it’s liquid fabric softener or dryer sheets – they just aren’t good for your clothes, your health or your washer and dryer.

 Both types contain synthetic chemicals that are commonly known to cause eczema and allergic reactions.

-Even worse, some of these chemicals are linked to more serious health problems like cancer and central nervous system disorders, just to name a few (yikes).
+Some of these chemicals are linked to more serious health problems like cancer and central nervous system disorders, just to name a few (yikes).

 Not only do fabric softeners build up in your clothing, your sheets and towels, they are released into the air you breathe.

-I had a washing machine repair tech explain this to me years ago, and everything I’ve researched since then rings true to his advice.
+I had a washing machine repair tech explain this to me years ago, and everything I’ve read since then rings true to his advice.